kuzzleio/documentation-old/src/api-documentation/controller-security/validate-credentials.md

 }
 ```

-Validate credentials of the specified `<strategy>` for the user [`<kuid>`]({{ site_base_path }}guide/essentials/user-authentication/#kuzzle-user-identifier-kuid). `result` is true if provided credentials are valid; an error is triggered otherwise.
+Validate credentials of the user with [`<kuid>`]({{ site_base_path }}guide/essentials/user-authentication/#kuzzle-user-identifier-kuid) for the specified `<strategy>`.
+The `result` is `true` if the provided credentials are valid, otherwise it returns an error.
 This route does not actually create or modify the user credentials.
-The credentials to send depends entirely on the authentication plugin and strategy you want to create credentials for.
+The credentials to send will depend on the authentication plugin and the authentication strategy used.